 If these items are accurate and all of the proper protocol was followed by creditors, it can be difficult to get them removed from your credit report ahead of schedule.
 However, it’s important to know that their effects on your credit score lessen over time, despite still being listed on your report.

 How can you find the problem areas on your credit report?

-Before even thinking about rebuilding your credit score, you have to figure out exactly what’s wrong with it.
+Before even thinking about rebuilding your credit, you have to figure out exactly what’s wrong with it.
 Start off by ordering your credit report for free from each of the three credit bureaus.

 Once you have them, carefully review each one to see what information is reported there.
-Remember, lenders not only look at your credit score, they also look at your credit report to see what is contributing to your score.
+Lenders don’t just look at your credit score.
+They also look at your credit reports to see what is contributing to your credit score.